5 keys to becoming a highly successful narcotics officer

 Ask them for the drug tips they received, but don’t have time to follow up on.
 My unit gets fresh intel every day, but there is no way we can keep up with the flow of information coming in.
 To keep things from falling through the cracks, we give intel we don’t have time to follow up on to the hard chargers in our agency.

 As time goes on and you prove yourself, they will start calling on you to assist in surveillance, search warrant service and wall stops.
-With more exposure to high level cases, your knowledge base will expand.
+With more exposure to high-level cases, your knowledge base will expand.
 You’ll also get to know more of the people involved in the dope business in your jurisdiction.
 This familiarity leads to great cases you develop on your own.

 3. Get to Know Your DA

-As your criminal cases go to court, talk to the DA handling your cases what you can do to improve your work before it heads to court.
-They’ll appreciate your tenacity and give you clues that you need to make strong case.
+As your criminal cases go to court, talk to the DA handling your cases about what you can do to improve your work before it heads to court.
+They’ll appreciate your tenacity and give you clues that you need to make a strong case.
 At the same time, you’ll learn what the DA likes when they put your case in front of a jury.